JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 This is not actually an error, and will not prevent you from doing anything.
 However, the Analog Input sample rates usually should be multiples of 1000, so this warning is there in case you miss a zero or otherwise typo a sample rate.

-### "None of the patterns imported match the screen size selected.”
+### "None of the patterns imported match the screen size selected."

 Check the screen size at the center left of the designer.
 The patterns you’ve tried to import were made for a different size screen than you have selected.

 ### "If you have imported from multiple locations, you must save your experiment before you can test it on the screens."

 This is also not an error, but a warning.
-If you have not saved your experiment yet, then the folder this application thinks of as the “experiment folder” is the last folder you imported from.
+If you have not saved your experiment yet, then the folder this application thinks of as the "experiment folder" is the last folder you imported from.
 If you have imported from multiple locations and try to test a trial on the screens, it may not work if it cannot find the pattern or function it needs in the last location you imported from.
 You can avoid this issue by saving the experiment before you dry run a trial.

 **There are also errors that you might get in MATLAB that don’t produce a dialog box.
 Some common ones include: **

-### “Error using fileread.
-Could not open file HHMI Panels Configuration.ini.”
+### "Error using fileread.
+Could not open file HHMI Panels Configuration.ini."

 If you get this error message regarding the configuration file or any other important file, check that the path to this file is correct in your settings file, and make sure the file is on your MATLAB path.
 If you get this file regarding the `G4_Protocol_Designer_Settings.m` file, make sure it is located in `G4_Display_Tools\G4_Protocol_Designer`.
 Do not move it from this location.
 If you get this error regarding the `recently_opened_g4p_files.m` file, please make sure it is located in `G4_Display_Tools\G4_Protocol_Designer\support_files`.
 DO NOT edit this file.